abhijeet-raj05/CodeForces_Abhijeet_01/README.md

 ## ✅ What You’ll Find Here

-- Efficient and clean code (mainly in C++)
+- Solutions written in **C++**
-- Comments wherever necessary for clarity
+- Mostly **brute-force approaches** based on my own logical thinking
-- Optimized logic to avoid TLE
+- Gradual improvements and optimizations as I learn
-- Use of STL and advanced techniques
+- Use of basic STL features
-- Solutions to problems of various difficulty levels (Easy → Hard)
+- Brick by brick problems solutions with rating.
 ---

 ## 🛠 Languages & Tools Used